kubernetes-sigs/kro/website/docs/docs/getting-started/01-Installation.md

 :::info[**Alpha Stage**]

 KRO is currently in alpha stage.
-While the images arepublicly available, please note that the software is still under active development and APIs may change.
+While the images are publicly available, please note that the software is still under active development and APIs may change.

 :::